phunanon/Insitux/integrations/Deadline.md

 ;; syntax
 ;; Defines a variable for later use.

+(let variable-name 123)
+;; syntax
+;; Defines a variable for later use within the same function call.

 (if true (print "hi") (print "bye"))
 ;; syntax
 ;; Tests a condition and executes either the second or third argument (or null).